cskang3627/bisuh/README.md

 # WORK IN PROGRESS
-config.json should contain prefix, token.
+config.json is part of .gitignore and contains prefix, token